-In addition to cultural celebrations, the College sponsors work-study/community service where a religious sister has a chance to perform service for the College community; such as working as sacristans, washing dishes, mopping the hall ways, etc. Besides the work-study/community service, the College also sponsors ministries of service to people beyond the immediate College community with the elderly, homeless, physically and mentally disabled, ethnic parish events, and youth.
-All students, including women religious, are assigned to different ministries during their time at Divine Word College.
+In addition to cultural celebrations, the College sponsors work-study/community service where religious men and women have a chance to perform service for the College community; such as working as sacristans, washing dishes, mopping the hallways, etc. Besides the work-study/community service, the College also sponsors ministries of service to people beyond the immediate College community with the elderly, homeless, physically and mentally disabled, ethnic parish events, and youth.
+All students, including religious men and women, are assigned to different ministries during their time at Divine Word College.
 The formation group charters aim to bring students together in various activities.
 Recreational facilities such as the Pour House, student lounge, and sports areas are designed to bring students together for greater interaction.

-A religious sister who comes to appreciate other cultures will demonstrate this appreciation through positive interaction with others from different cultures in leadership positions.
-She interacts in the classroom, dining room, chapel, activities and sport events.
-She learns about other cultures through reading and other media.
-She learns a language other than her own and gains the cultural understanding that goes with that language.
-The Formation Director will observe and assess whether she takes the initiative to reach out to members of other cultures by inviting them to join in social activities.
+Religious men and women who come to appreciate other cultures will demonstrate this appreciation through positive interaction with others from different cultures in leadership positions.
+They interact in the classroom, dining room, chapel, activities and sport events.
+They learn about other cultures through reading and other media.
+They learn a language other than their own and gain the cultural understanding that goes with that language.
+The Formation

+Director will observe and assess whether they take the initiative to reach out to members of other cultures by inviting them to join in social activities.